EXPRESSCLUSTER/PostgreSQL/PostgreSQLonLinux.md

     ```

 ### Install PostgreSQL

+If PostgreSQL has already been installed on both servers, you can skip.

 ##### On both servers
 1. Download PostgerSQL rpm file and copy them to the server.
     - https://yum.postgresql.org/rpmchart/